Skip to main content

 We need to update our front end React app to allow for authentication with Google.
 As mentioned above, the front end uses the react-google-login component to perform the login.

-First, we create a AppGoogle.tsx container to render our application as it is authenticated with Google.
+First, we create an AppGoogle.tsx container to render our application as it is authenticated with Google.
 The component is identical to the App.tsx component, but has the addition of a GoogleLogin component in place of the original Sign Up and Sign In components.

 A useGoogleLogin hook is added to send a GOOGLE event with the user and token objects to work with the existing authentication layer (authMachine.ts).